bazylevnik0/bazylevnik0/README.md

 - 👋 Hi, I’m @bazylevnik0
-- 👀 I’m interested in www
+- 👀 I’m interested in web
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me: bazylevnik0@gmail.com <br>